-The World Choir Games from 4 – 14 July 2018 kick started in Pretoria for the first time in Africa – a competition founded in the year 2000.
+The World Choir Games from 4 – 14 July 2018 kick off in Pretoria for the first time in Africa – a competition founded in the year 2000.
 More than 300 choirs and 16 000 participants from over 60 countries are in Tshwane to compete in the Olympic Games of Choral music.
-One hundred and forty-seven of the total 2018 participating choirs are from South Africa.
-The World Choir Games (in their 10th edition) feature choirs such as award winning, Takoma Academy Chorale from Takoma Park in Maryland USA participating in the high schools segment of the competition.
+One hundred and forty-seven of the total choirs are participating in 2018 are from South Africa.
+The World Choir Games (in their 10th edition) feature choirs such as award-winning, Takoma Academy Chorale from Takoma Park in Maryland, USA participating in the high schools segment of the competition.

 Twenty young women between the ages of 12 – 29 attended a Wot-If?
 Trust and twospinningwheels’ “bootcamp” about Mobile Filmmaking on Saturday, 9 June 2018 inside eHub Diepsloot.
 Through word-of-mouth as well as a digital (WhatsApp, Facebook and Twitter) campaign, an impressive number of girls and women were attracted to attend the bootcamp.
 The bootcamp was an introductory measure to create awareness about videography to be able to select additional participants for phase two of Mobile Filmmaking.
 Read more